 They forked the code (copied the source and started to develop independently on top of it) and started the development of what would later become WordPress, it was the beginning of 2003 and by May they were ready to launch WordPress:

 The initial growth of WordPress wasn’t without obstacles.
-Indeed, as WordPress was growing it also had to deal with with spam, and indeed Akismet (a software to prevent spamming on a blog) was among the first tools developed on top of WordPress (it was 2005), and on top of that Matt Mullenweg built its company, Automattic.
+Indeed, as WordPress was growing, it also had to deal with spam, and indeed Akismet (a software to prevent spamming on a blog) was among the first tools developed on top of WordPress (it was 2005), and on top of that Matt Mullenweg built its company, Automattic.

 By 2005, Matt Mullenweg explained why he finally moved full time on WordPress: